THE STUDENT EXPERIENCE

 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and restrictions related to funding.

-Nutrition and Metabolism students receive a 5-year funding guarantee1 in addition to tuition remission.
+Nutrition and Metabolism MS students receive an annual stipend in addition to tuition remission.

-The stipend appointment may take the form of traineeship, assistantships, or fellowships and are guaranteed for all Nutrition and Metabolism Ph.D. candidates in good standing.
+The stipend appointment may take the form of traineeship, research assistantships, or fellowships and are guaranteed for all Nutrition and Metabolism candidates who make satisfactory academic progress.

 Minimum Graduate School Requirements